North Carolina Republican Convention: When is it and what happens there?

 What about the Republican National Convention?

-This article originally appeared on Asheville Citizen Times: NC Republican Convention in Greensboro to feature Lara Trump, Eric Trump
+This article originally appeared on Wilmington StarNews: NC Republican Convention in Greensboro to feature Lara Trump, Eric Trump